semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 # Enabling GitHub pull request comments

 :::info Prerequisites
 * Pull request (PR) comments can only be enabled through Semgrep Cloud Platform (SCP).
-[Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to set up Slack notifications.
+[Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to set up PR comments.
 * To receive alerts and notifications, you must [add or onboard a project](/semgrep-code/getting-started/#option-b-adding-a-repository-from-github-gitlab-or-bitbucket) (repository) to Semgrep Cloud Platform for scanning.
 :::